Latest Funding News ...

 For details of some of the projects supported click here

 To keep up to date with the latest news from the Big Lottery Fund, follow ‘Big Lottery Fund Wales’ on Facebook, @BigLotteryWales on Twitter, or sign up to their ebulletin.

 New 2017 deadlines announced:

 The updated application packs are available from PAVS' Third Sector Support Team, email@example.com or 01437 769422.

-This scheme is administered by PAVS (Pembrokeshire Association of Voluntary Services), and is funded through the Welsh Government's Intermediate Care Fund (ICF), managed by Hywel Dda University Health Board and Pembrokeshire County Council
+This scheme is administered by PAVS (Pembrokeshire Association of Voluntary Services), and is funded through the Welsh Government's Integrated Care Fund (ICF), managed by Hywel Dda University Health Board and Pembrokeshire County Council

-In Pembrokeshire, the ICF is being used to pump-prime preventative community-led innovative initiatives, which can evidence positive outcomes for older people based on identified local need. (eligibility has now been extended to include people with learning difficulties - details to follow)
+In Pembrokeshire, the ICF is being used to pump-prime preventative community-led innovative initiatives, which can evidence positive outcomes for older people based on identified local need; support for people with learning difficulties and for unpaid carers & young carers' projects.

 Projects need to contribute to the following key objectives of the scheme:

 • To develop locally led innovative projects based on local need